 DATE: BY: DATE: BY:

-AccuWeather/WEB/BBS/INTRANET/AccuWeather, Inc./B.L.
-Myers 11/17/99 Page 1

 SERVICE AND LICENSING AGREEMENT

 Use of Service.
 Client operates an Internet Web Site, Intranet Site or other electronic system (the System) whose primary

 purpose is to provide users with information.
 Client desires to permit visitors who come to its System to view selected weather content and other information acquired by Licensee through and from AccuWeather and is hereby authorized to do so; Licensee shall not make the service available to others in any other manner or by any other means.
 Licensee shall not push the service to others without a specific license from AccuWeather.
 AccuWeather shall be identified as the source of the information and Licensee shall maintain a link to AccuWeather’s Web Site.
 AccuWeather’s services as provided to Licensee may contain hyperlinks to AccuWeather’s WebSite.